Connecting Africa Through Sealink Project

-A review of Africa’s maritime transport by the UNCTAD estimates that the drop in Africa’s exports is at -35% and the drop in imports at -25%.
+A review of Africa’s maritime transport by the UNCTAD estimates that the drop in Africa’s exports is at -35 per cent and the drop in imports at -25 per cent.
 The situation was worse in 2020.
-By late June 2020, the drop in the number of ships call in Sub-Saharan Africa stood at -9.7% while the drop in container ship calls stood at -12.7%, according to the review.
+By late June 2020, the drop in the number of ships call in Sub-Saharan Africa stood at -9.7 per cent while the drop in container ship calls stood at -12.7 per cent, according to the review.
 The impact on bulk shipping was less pronounced.
-Port calls by dry bulk carriers declined by 7.7% while calls by wet bulk carriers was less affected, falling by 1.4 % only.
+Port calls by dry bulk carriers declined by 7.7 per cent while calls by wet bulk carriers was less affected, falling by 1.4 per cent only.

 In many African countries, including Nigeria, the time taken to pick up cargo after customs release has increased significantly.
 Trucks take longer times to return to their departure points due to traffic gridlock and missing infrastructure in a place like Lagos.

-Chairperson of the Sealink implementation committee, Mr Dabney Shall-Holma said the Sealink project was conceived to ensure the integration of the west and central African sub region by trade which is trade integration but also to stretch it across the continent of Africa and ensure the improvement in the intra-African trade statistics.
-The aim is to remove the huge logistics challenges and non-tariff measures along the ECOWAS trade corridor
+While adding his voice to this campaign, the chairperson of the Sealink implementation committee, Mr Dabney Shall-Holma said the Sealink project was not only conceived to ensure the integration of the west and central African sub region by trade, which is trade integration but also to stretch it across the continent of Africa and ensure the improvement in the intra-African trade statistics.
+The aim, according to him , is to remove the huge logistics challenges and non-tariff measures along the ECOWAS trade corridor

-Industry experts believe that that achieving the 2050 greenhouse gases’ emissions targets set out by the International Maritime Organisation (IMO) is critical, and countries, especially in Africa, have an important role to play in enforcing IMO rules as a way of minimizing climate change impacts on the sector.
+Industry experts believe that achieving the 2050 greenhouse gases’ emissions targets set out by the International Maritime Organisation (IMO) is critical, and countries, especially in Africa, have an important role to play in enforcing IMO rules as a way of minimising climate change impacts on the sector.

-As it stands, there are many hidden costs that are imbedded in the fact that Nigeria and indeed, most African countries didn’t have connectivity even though they had no access to each other, a reason for the too many non-tariff barriers in the sector.
+As it stands, there are many hidden costs that are imbedded in the fact that Nigeria and indeed, most African countries do not have connectivity even though they had no access to each other, a reason for the too many non-tariff barriers in the sector.

 According to managing director of NEXIM bank, Abubakar Bello, 26 cargo ships have been procured for the commencement of the west and central Africa Sealink project. $1.2 billion annual export is being targeted through the Sealink project.